matrop/data-science-playground/README.md

 # data-science-playground
-A series of Data Science projects aimed at gaining new skills, having fun and learning how to make nice-looking plots.
+A series of data-related projects aimed at gaining new skills and having fun.
+If you have advice on how to improve things, feel free to open an issue.
+I cannot promise to implement it but it's nice to know what can be improved.

 ## Project List

-1. Fifa 20 Player dataset

-A dataset containing over 18.000 players from Fifa 20.
-The main goal of this project is EDA.
-Source: https://www.kaggle.com/stefanoleone992/fifa-20-complete-player-dataset

-2. Stroke Prediction dataset

-A dataset containing over 5000 instance of patient meta-data.
-These can be used to predict whether a patient will have a stroke or not.
-The main goal of this project is the application of classication models.
-Source: https://www.kaggle.com/fedesoriano/stroke-prediction-dataset

-3. Reddit Scrap
+1. Reddit Scrap

-This is one of my first takes on data engineering, mainly using Apache Airflow and PostgreSQL.
-The main goal of this project was to get familiar with ETL pipelines and using APIs to fetch data from the web.
+A take on data engineering with the Reddit API, mainly using Apache Airflow and PostgreSQL.
+The goal of this project was to get familiar with ELT pipelines and using APIs to fetch data from the web.
+To run it, use `docker-compose`.
+You will get DAG import errors until you've run the `setup_environment` DAG.